Wednesday, June 19, 2024

 Either the protagonist searches for something or someone enters the protagonist’s world.
 In both cases, things change.

-Helpful or not?
-Tastes will vary, but this is too broad to be truly useful for me.
-Star Wars is a quest story, but so is An American Tail, and there’s a lot of difference between them.
-However, it’s not a bad starting point if you have no idea what you want to write about—do you want your protagonist to strive for something or is their world disrupted?
-Do you want internal or external forces driving the plot?
+How it can help: Star Wars is a quest story, but so is An American Tail, and there’s a lot of difference between them.
+However, if you have no idea what you want to write about, this gives you some basic direction—do you want your protagonist to strive for something or is their world disrupted?

-(Here’s more on The Difference Between Idea, Premise, Plot, and Story)
+(Here’s more with The Difference Between Idea, Premise, Plot, and Story)

-Christopher Booker claimed there were just seven story archetypes in The Seven Basic Plots:
+Christopher Booker claimed there were only seven story archetypes in The Seven Basic Plots:

-This offers a few more options that are closer to the thematic categories most of us are used to.
+This set of archetypes offers a few more options that are closer to the thematic categories most of us are used to.
+Remember though, these don't have to be taken literally.
+For example, not all quest stories are in the fantasy genre, even though that's usually the first one we think of when we hear "quest."

 • Overcoming the Monster: The protagonist sets out to defeat an antagonistic force (often evil) which threatens the protagonist and/or protagonist's homeland.